 Amy is also studying to be a Counsellor in her spare time.
 When she is not working, Amy is usually reading a book or spending time with her little boy and husband.
 She is a long suffering Spurs fan.

 Emma provides support to clients in the area of Harlow to build their confidence and to support them with their employment goals and explores different ways to build and maintain their resilience.
 Emma helps people who are experiencing mental ill health to find new employment/training or to retain their current employment.

-My past career involved working for a housing provider and a local charity, supporting vulnerable adults with, housing issues, domestic violence and most recently employment issues.
-I am committed in seeing others feel empowered by their own efforts.
+Her past career involved working for a housing provider and a local charity, supporting vulnerable adults with, housing issues, domestic violence and most recently employment issues.
+She is committed in seeing others feel empowered by their own efforts.

 Emma enjoys yoga and is also a keen gardener.